UPPMAX/UPPMAX-documentation/docs/getting_started/get_started.md

 ## PIs

 Do you or members in your research group need compute and storage resources on a HPC cluster or Infrastructure-as-a-Service cloud?
-Learn how to apply for a project by following the link below.
+Learn how to apply for a project by following the link below:

 - [Project apply](project_apply.md)

 Are you interested in other services, e.g. large volume data storage?

-Let us know by contacting UPPMAX Support at `support@uppmax.uu.se`!
+Let us know by [contacting UPPMAX Support](../support.md)!

 ## Users